Massachusetts Institute of Technology

-Social Security and Individual Taxpayer Identification Numbers (ITIN)
+Social Security Numbers and Individual Taxpayer Identification Numbers (ITIN)

 Social Security Numbers

-To obtain a SSN, you must apply in person at a local Social Security Administration office (see area locations below).
-Applications require that you show all original visa documentation including your passport, I-94 admission record printed from CBP.gov/i94 OR Form I-94 from most recent entry into the U.S., and Form DS-2019 (or other supporting documents).
-It is recommended that you wait about two weeks after entering the U.S. before applying for your SSN.
-Otherwise, the Social Security Administration may not be able to verify your entry into the U.S. and your application may be delayed.
+To obtain a new or replacement SSN, you must apply online via the Online Social Security Number Application.
+After the application is submitted online, you must visit your local Social Security Administration Office in-person (see area locations below) with your supporting documentation within 45 calendar days.
+Applications require that you show your original visa documentation including your passport, I-94 admission record from most recent entry into the US, and Form DS-2019 (or other supporting documents).
 Normally, it takes approximately three to six weeks from the date of application for the Social Security card to be mailed to you.
-Notify the Administrative Officer in your department, laboratory, or center of your SSN.

 • Consultants who are not paid from a regular payroll system will not have this tax withheld from their payments but may be subject to the payment of this tax when they file their tax returns, if they are required to file as resident aliens.